18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 * Go to [18f.gsa.gov](https://github.com/18F/18f.gsa.gov) and look in the right rail.
 You'll see it says "You can clone with HTTPS, SSH, or Subversion."
 Click on the SSH link and copy the URL that's in that text box to your clipboard.

-> Note: If you are not on the 18F team but following these directions, you will need to "fork" this repo in order to follow the rest of the steps below.
+> **If you are not on the 18F team but following these directions,** you will need to "fork" this repo in order to follow the rest of the steps below.
 You can fork this repo by visiting: [https://github.com/18F/18f.gsa.gov/fork/](https://github.com/18F/18f.gsa.gov/fork/).
-Then, use the SSH link for _your_ fork.
+Then, use the SSH link for _your_ fork instead of the one above.
 GitHub's documentation has more [information about forks and how to use them](https://help.github.com/articles/fork-a-repo/).

-* Type in `git clone` and then paste the URL that you copied to your clipboard.
+* Type in `git clone ` and then paste the URL that you copied to your clipboard.
 This is now copying the 18f.gsa.gov repo to your local computer.

 ![screenshot: cloning repo](/assets/blog/github-tutorial/git-clone.gif)